 Every time one of us came through the back yard we’d grab a cold dipper of water.
-After workin in the garden we felt like drinkin the spring dry.
+After working in the garden we felt like drinking the spring dry.
 But we never had to worry about it going dry cause as long as I can remember that spring stayed full all the time, even in the hottest part of the year.

 It run out down the side of the yard as a little branch and we liked to catch spring lizards in the summer.

-We also loved to wade that little branch and play in it what time we wasn’t playin in the creek.
+We also loved to wade that little branch and play in it what time we wasn’t playing in the creek.
 Sometimes mama would pitch a bar of soap at us when we headed towards the creek and say while you’re at it take a bath.
 We didn’t care that the creek water was just as cold in the middle of the summer as the winter like the little spring.
-We’d lather up good with the soap and throw it on the bank of the creek and keep on playin and splashin till suppertime.
-We’d go in home wet and wrinkled up like a prune and the first thing mama’d say, “did uns wash with that soap like I asked uns to.”
+We’d lather up good with the soap and throw it on the bank of the creek and keep on playing and splashing till suppertime.
+We’d go in home wet and wrinkled up like a prune and the first thing mama’d say, “did uns wash with that soap like I asked uns to?”
 She sure did believe in being clean.

 That little spring came in handy for many things.
 Back before we got a frigerator we’d put our milk in the spring to keep it cold.
 We even put our homemade butter in there too.
 Mama would put it down in a glass, milk jug or bowl with a lid and stick it in the spring.
 That cold, spring water sure took care of us in more ways than one.

 And the many buckets of water that we carried, I could never count in a million years.
-Come wash day we’d carry so many our arms felt like they’d fall off, some to heat outside in the big black pot over the fire in warm weather or on the wood cook stove in the winter.
+Come wash day we’d carry so many our arms felt like they’d fall off, some to heat outside in the big black pot over the fire in warm weather or on the wood cook stove in the winter on wash day.
 And there was plenty of rinse water to carry as well.
 It’d take the whole day cause we had so many clothes, bed linens, etc.

 In the summer we’d carry buckets after buckets to fill up the wash tubs and sit em in the yard in the sun all day to warm so we could get our weekly baths that evening in the bedroom or the ole smokehouse.
 In the winter the tubs were placed in the kitchen by the wood cook stove.
 We had to heat our bath water in big pots on the cook stove in the winter.